There is no Frigate like a Book,

 Portland in the 1880s

-I've written many nonfiction books (see "Biographies"), and I'm now trying my hand at historical fiction: murder and mayhem in Portland, Oregon in the 1880s.
+I've written many nonfiction books (see "Biographies" for examples), and I'm now trying my hand at historical fiction: murder and mayhem in Portland, Oregon in the 1880s.

 The image most people have today of Portland is completely different from the city in the early 1880s.
 While the railroad brought great wealth to a few, it also increased the divide between the city's aristocracy and its growing laboring-class members who worked in shipping and on the railroad.

 Corruption grew, con artists thrived, and the city became